apeterson91/website/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Graduate Research Assistant"
+role = "Data Scientist"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "University of Michigan", url = "https://umich.edu" } ]
+organizations = [ { name = "Google", url = "google.com" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Adam Peterson is Biostatistics PhD candidate at the University of Michigan."
+bio = "Adam is Data Scientist at Google."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Bayesian Statistics",
-  "Nonparametric Methods",
+  "Bayesian Methods",
   "Spatial Statistics",
   "Built Environment",
-  "Environmental Impact"
+  "Causal Inference"
 ]

 # Organizational groups that you belong to (for People widget)